WKhiro/WKhiro.github.io/README.md

 ### `Blog`

-A blog page that will contain random posts about coding, games, and etc.
+A blog page that will contain random updates about what I'm doing.
+I will probably move these blog posts to a MongoDB database in the future.

+### `Gaming`

+A page that will contain guides and other cool stuff about games I like!

 ## Future Plans